Briefing

 Compress

 Long sessions produce enormous context windows.
 The Compress phase distils successful patterns into reusable "skill signatures", compact representations of a problem type, the tools used, and the solution structure.
-These are said to feed into the agentskills.io ecosystem, which would make them portable across Hermes instances: a signature built on your laptop loaded into a production deployment and run with the same behaviour.
+These are said to feed into the agentskills.io ecosystem (opens in a new tab), which would make them portable across Hermes instances: a signature built on your laptop loaded into a production deployment and run with the same behaviour.
 Hermes' compatibility with the agentskills.io open standard is documented; the "skill signatures" terminology and the portability story are not confirmed verbatim, so read them as the article's description.

 Integrate